Sure, sheets and towels are important, but tech stuff is probably one of the highest priorities for your college packing list.

-If you do happen to forget yours, you can usually pick up a universal charging cord at an office supply store.
+If you happen to forget yours or it dies, you can usually pick up a universal charging cord at an office supply store or many other retailers.

 Power strip with surge protection

-A power strip will not only give you extra outlets, it will also protect your computer from damage in case of a power surge.
-A power surge can occur when the electricity is restored after a power outage, but it can also happen as a result of a lightning strike or from small variations in power flow from your utility.
-The “surge” refers to a sudden flow of electricity all at once.
+A power strip gives you extra outlets and also protects your computer from damage in case of a power surge.
+A power surge can occur when the electricity is restored after an outage, as a result of a lightning strike, or even from small power flow variations from your utility provider.
+The “surge” refers to any sudden flow of electricity all at once.

 A spike in power can fry your laptop (especially the motherboard), your charger, your battery, and your modem if you use one.
-But even if your tech emerges unscathed after one surge, know that small surges over time can erode certain components, meaning that your computer won’t last as long.
+But even if your tech emerges unscathed after one surge, be aware that over time, multiple small surges can erode certain components, meaning your computer won’t last as long.
 Repeated surges can also cause everything to run a lot slower.

-Why risk your most-important educational tools?
-Just go get yourself a power strip.
-Note: Not all multi-outlet devices are power strips.
-Make sure the one you buy specifically states that it’s a surge protector as well.
+Getting a power strip can reduce the risk of your most-important educational tools.
+But take note: Not all multioutlet devices are power strips.
+Make sure the one you buy specifically states it’s a surge protector as well.

 Apps for backing up your work

-You definitely do not want to be the poor soul who loses hours of work because your computer crashes or your roommate spills iced coffee on your keyboard.
+You definitely don't want to be the poor soul who loses hours of work because your computer crashed or your roommate spilled iced coffee on your keyboard.

-And think about this: What happens if your computer gets stolen or you leave it somewhere by accident?
+And what happens if your computer gets stolen or you leave it somewhere by accident?

-Check with your school to find out what software you’ll need to have pre-loaded on your computer before you decide which backup system to use.
-If you need Word and Excel, you'll probably want to use the OneDrive storage and backup that are generally included with a free student Office 365 account.
+Check with your school to find out what software you’ll need preloaded on your computer before you decide which backup system to use.
+For example, if you need Word and Excel, OneDrive storage and backup are generally included for free with a student Office 365 account.

 Otherwise, Google Drive and DropBox are both free to use unless you reach a set storage limit (and those limits are rather generous).

 These are essential, both for tuning out noise so you can focus and for zoning out when you need to relax.
-If it’s in your budget, wireless options can be convenient if you’re going to be on the move while listening to music or podcasts.
+If it’s in your budget, wireless options can be convenient if you’ll be on the move while listening to music or podcasts.

 Nice to have:

-Laptops don’t always provide the most comfortable experience if you’re going to be sitting in front of the computer for hours on end.
-There are some ways you can augment your laptop setup to create a better user experience that creates less ergonomic strain on your neck, shoulders, writts, and hands.
+Laptops don’t always provide the most comfortable experience if you’re going to be sitting in front of one for hours on end.
+There are ways you can augment your laptop setup to create a better, more ergonomically healthy user experience—meaning less strain on your neck, shoulders, wrists, and hands.

-A bigger screen is going to show you more stuff (that’s just science).
-It’s also going to reduce eye strain and fatigue.
+A bigger screen shows you more stuff (that’s just science).
+It can also reduce eye strain and fatigue.